Republicans Worry Trump Is Falling Into The Arms Of 'Chuck And Nancy'

 Both House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell have signed on to the deal, albeit reluctantly.
 But there was no keeping a lid on the dissent within their party.

-Rep. Mark Walker wrote a letter on behalf of the the leaders of the Republican Study Committee voicing their opposition to the deal.
+Rep. Mark Walker wrote a letter on behalf of the leaders of the Republican Study Committee voicing their opposition to the deal.

 The deal does nothing, he wrote, but continue "the status quo or even worsens the trajectory of spending" — and it "seems to lack the votes to pass with Republican votes."

-Note: A previous version of this story misspelled Bismarck, N.D., as Bismark.